FOLLOW SUIT: A Write-up published in the Sunday Indian Weekly

 famous for its lush green surroundings, much need to be done to protect its environment.
 Prof. Sobhindran Mash is doing

-yeoman’s service even through he is above 60 years of age.
+yeoman’s service even though he is above 60 years of age.
 We need to preserve our earth’s resources more than ever before, as

-our very existence depends on them. we specially need to save our trees. we need to create awareness among people about the
+our very existence depends on them. we especially need to save our trees. we need to create awareness among people about the

 importance of preserving nature.
 Every state government should take note of this and make all efforts in order to save our earth